CMBeckers/Assignment_end_of_april/README.md

 For Task 5.) you can enter the following flags into the command line to run this model:
 	-defuant -use_network 10 #This should solve the defuant model on a small world network of size 10.
+ 	-defuant -use_network #The default value is set to 100, which gives a better clearer and graph.